S-08874

 New York Senate Bill 8874 — An Act to amend the general business law, in relation to certain disclosures for use of artificial intelligence

-Requires any person, firm, partnership, association, corporation, or agent or employee thereof to disclose the use of artificial intelligence to influence customer interactions, including automated customer support, personalized ad targeting, product eligibility decisions, and AI-driven hiring tools.
-Disclosure must be placed at the point of interaction with the customer in clear and conspicuous 12-point boldface plain-English type, describing the AI's role, with instructions on how to access human assistance if applicable.
+Requires any person, firm, partnership, association, corporation, or agent or employee thereof to disclose the use of artificial intelligence to influence customer interactions — including automated customer support, personalized ad targeting, product eligibility decisions, and AI-driven hiring tools.
+The disclosure must be placed at the point of interaction with the customer in clear and conspicuous 12-point bold-faced plain-English type, describing the AI's role and providing instructions on how to access human assistance if applicable.
 The bill does not specify an enforcement mechanism, penalties, or a private right of action.
 It would take effect 120 days after enactment.

 Summary

-Requires any person, firm, partnership, association, corporation, or agent or employee thereof to disclose the use of artificial intelligence to influence customer interactions, including automated customer support, personalized ad targeting, product eligibility decisions, and AI-driven hiring tools.
-Disclosure must be placed at the point of interaction with the customer in clear and conspicuous 12-point boldface plain-English type, describing the AI's role, with instructions on how to access human assistance if applicable.
+Requires any person, firm, partnership, association, corporation, or agent or employee thereof to disclose the use of artificial intelligence to influence customer interactions — including automated customer support, personalized ad targeting, product eligibility decisions, and AI-driven hiring tools.
+The disclosure must be placed at the point of interaction with the customer in clear and conspicuous 12-point bold-faced plain-English type, describing the AI's role and providing instructions on how to access human assistance if applicable.
 The bill does not specify an enforcement mechanism, penalties, or a private right of action.
 It would take effect 120 days after enactment.

 Enforcement & Penalties